 - Program design

 The Policy Council typically meets on the third Thursday of each month at 5:15 p.m. in Conference Rooms 30-31 at the New Hope Early Education Center.
-In order to encourage parent participation in the Policy Council, dinner and child care is provided, along with a small travel stipend.
+Active members receive dinner and child care, along with a small travel stipend.